 As women age, they often anticipate menopause.
-After 40 years of monthly cycles, there is little reason not to want menopause to start and get it over with – RIGHT NOW.
+After 40 years of monthly cycles, there is little reason not to want menopause to start and get it over with ASAP.
 Going through menopause can take several years, but once the change has happened and all eggs are released and passed – life does change.

 After the body has passed all eggs, the ovaries cease to function.
 Estrogen and other reproductive hormone levels fall to near non-existent levels.
 While periods stop, so does libido, vaginal moisture, and ability to control fat stores, in some cases.
 Natural menopause progression and hormone changes are subtle, which often means symptoms may appear gradually.

-Just because a women can no longer have children does not mean sexually transmitted diseases cannot be passed from one sexual partner to another.
-Having sex post menopause is just as unsafe as having sex without protection before menopause.
+Just because a woman can no longer have children does not mean sexually transmitted diseases cannot be passed from one sexual partner to another.
+Having sex post-menopause is just as unsafe as having sex without protection before menopause.
 The same STDs are out there.

 Surgical menopause is a bit different.
 If a total hysterectomy was performed, there are no female organs left to check during the yearly Pap smear.
 Pap smears are used to check cervical health and screen for cervical cancer.
 Women who have undergone a complete or total hysterectomy have no cervix in most cases.
 Pap smears only need to be performed when women have received a hysterectomy because of cervical illness or disease.

 As soon as hormone levels drop, bone density will suffer.
 Most often, women who are Caucasian and thin have trouble with bone density more often than women who are larger or of a different heritage.
 Bone density scans can be used early in post menopause to set a baseline for future scans.
-Increasing calcium and vitamin D intake is crucial in post menopause.
+Increasing calcium and vitamin D intake is crucial during post-menopause.

 HRT or hormone replacement therapy comes with risks, but also rewards.
 HRT can reduce menopause symptoms and slow bone loss.